usc-isi-i2/kgtk/docs/transform/add_id.md

 | steve | zipcode | 45601 | work | 2 | steve-zipcode-0004 |
 | steve | zipcode | 45601 | cabin |  | steve-zipcode-0005 |

-Add an ID column using the wikidata ID style:
+### Add an ID column using the wikidata ID style
-(Node: the existing test dataset doesn't have any entries with node2 values starting with P or Q)
+(Note: the existing test dataset doesn't have any entries with node2 values starting with P or Q)

 ```bash
 kgtk add-id -i examples/docs/add-id-file1.tsv --id-style wikidata